sbose78/console/CONTRIBUTING.md

 We follow a rough convention for commit messages that is designed to answer two
 questions: what changed and why.
-The subject line should feature the what and the body of the commit should describe the why.
+The subject line should feature the what and the body of the commit should describe the why

 ```
 Add the test-cluster command